How the Platform Works

 Depending on their preferences, users can navigate through the model themselves, or choose to be guided.
 If users choose to navigate on their own, they can utilize filtering categories to target relevant practices.
 If, for example, a person is looking for a 'connecting to nature' practice that takes less than 20 minutes, they can select both criteria, and see what is surfaced.

-Guidance is accessible in the practices menu through the ‘Guide me’ section, a brief assessment tool that asks the user a sequence of questions, and then tailors practice recommendations based on their responses.
+Guidance is accessible in the practices menu through the ‘Guide me’ section on the practices page, a brief assessment tool that asks the user a sequence of questions, and then tailors practice recommendations based on their responses.
 It is also accessible through a list of category filters that includes options for enhancing connection (self-care, connecting to others, connecting to nature) and decreasing distress (symptoms).
 There is a search function, and a duration timer, so users can choose the length of practice useful to them.
+To reset the filters, once applied, click on the practice page in the top navigation menu again.

 Once users arrive at a particular practice, they have the opportunity to engage with that specific practice.
 Many practices have video-based instruction.
 The model is designed to respond to the fact that each of us experience stress in different ways, and from different sources.
 Some of us, when stressed, get irritated, while other get anxious.
 We also all have different resources for self-care and restoration.
 Some people like to exercise, others to spend time with friends.
 Some people find restoration in nature, some with pets.
 Our intention is to present a broad range of relevant practices, targeted to situation, context, and interest.